The Italians have given London a lot over the years: its name, a bridge over the Thames AND its first proper plumbing…

 Padella | London Bridge and Shoreditch

 The little sister of Trullo, this fresh, house-made pasta joint seems to have been trending since the day it opened.
 So much so in fact they recently cut the ribbon to an even bigger site in Shoreditch, and yet still you’re unlikely to escape without queuing.
-It’s definitely worth it though – plates of fettuccine with Cobble Lane cured Nduja, marscarpone and lemon.
-Or pappardelle with 8 hour beef shin ragu.
-Almost all of which are under a tenner.
+It’s definitely worth it though – plates of fettuccine with Cobble Lane cured Nduja, marscarpone and lemon; pappardelle with 8 hour beef shin ragu; and a textbook tagliarini finished with pangrattato.
+The latter even falling under a tenner.
 So if you’re happy to wait this really is the best way to enjoy primo pasta on a budget.
-READ MORE

 Berto | Highbury & Islington